 '''

-<- { "return": {

-"id": "1",

-"name": "snapshot0",

-"vm-state-size": 0,

-"date-sec": 1000012,

 "date-nsec": 10,

 "vm-clock-sec": 100,

 "vm-clock-nsec": 20

 }

 }

 [Command]

 eject

 Ejects a device from a removable drive.

 Arguments:

 device: string (optional)

 Block device name (deprecated, use id instead)

 id: string (optional)

 The name or QOM path of the guest device (since: 2.8)

 force: boolean (optional)

 If true, eject regardless of whether the drive is locked.
 If not specified,

 the default value is false.

 Returns: Nothing on success

 If device is not a valid block device, DeviceNotFound

 Notes: Ejecting a device with no media results in success

 Since: 0.14.0

 Example:

 -> { "execute": "eject", "arguments": { "id": "ide1-0-1" } }

 <- { "return": {} }

 nbd-server-start

 [Command]

 Start an NBD server listening on the given host and port.
 Block devices can

 then be exported using nbd-server-add.
 The NBD server will present them

 as named exports; for example, another QEMU instance could refer to them as

 "nbd:HOST:PORT:exportname=NAME".

 Arguments:

 addr: SocketAddressLegacy

 Address on which to listen.

 tls-creds: string (optional)

-(optional) ID of the TLS credentials object.
-Since 2.6
+ID of the TLS credentials object (since 2.6).

-Returns: error if the server is already running.

-Since: 1.3.0
+tls-authz: string (optional)

+ID of the QAuthZ authorization object used to validate the client's x509

+distinguished name.
+This object is is only resolved at time of use, so can

+be deleted and recreated on the fly while the NBD server is active.
+If

+missing, it will default to denying access (since 4.0).

 '''